 Currently, fog drip data for east Maui are very limited.
 Shade (1999) used the monthly fog drip to rainfall ratios for the windward slopes of Mauna Loa on the island of Hawaii (Table 2-3) to calculate fog drip contribution to the water-budget in windward east Maui.
 The fog drip to rainfall ratios were estimated using 1) the fog drip zone boundaries for east Maui (Giambelluca and Nullet, 1992), and 2) an illustration that shows the relationship between fog drip and rainfall for the windward slopes of Mauna Loa, island of Hawaii (Juvik and Nullet, 1995).
-This method was used to determine the contribution of fog drip in Paakea, which was calculated by multiplying the ratios with the monthly rainfall values (Giambelluca et al., 1986).
-Calculations show that approximately 54 percent of Paakea lies in the fog drip zone (Figure 2-4) with an estimated average annual fog drip rate of 103 inches per year.
-Since a relatively large portion of Paakea lies in the fog drip zone, the contribution of fog to total rainfall is rather significant.
+In the hydrologic unit of Waiaaka, fog drip does not contribute to total rainfall because the unit does not lie within the fog drip zone.